ash3lk/terraform-infra-laboratory/README.md

 A hands-on laboratory project demonstrating the design, implementation, and deployment of a secure, scalable, and resilient AWS cloud infrastructure using Terraform (Infrastructure as Code).

-This repository serves as a portfolio-level showcase of my modern DevOps practices, multi-layer networking design, and systems engineering mindset.

 ---